FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `Name` data type defines a name of a person.

 A `Name` is intended to represent a single variant of a person's name.
-This means that nicknames, spelling variations, or other name variants (often distinguishable by a name type) should be modeled with separate instances of `Name`.
+This means that nicknames, spelling variations, or other names (often distinguishable by a name `type`) should be modeled with separate instances of `Name`.

 The name forms of a name contain alternate representations of the name.
 A `Name` MUST contain at least one name form, presumably a representation of the name that is considered proper and well formed in the person's native, historical cultural context.